Quok-it/registration_demo/README.md

 - Node.js (v14 or higher)
 - npm or yarn
-- A valid Ethereum private key for interacting with the smart contract
+- A valid Sei private key for interacting with the smart contract

 ## Installation